Lebweuh/Captcha-PHP/README.md

 - Never Trust The Client For Obvious Reasons
 - Do Not Forget To Sanitize Inputs Before Processing

-## **USAGE**
+## **CUSTOMIZATION**
-You Dont Need To Change Anything Actually The Code Is Self-Explaining Im Just Filling README.md
+You Can Custoomiza Whatever You Want Based On Your Needs.
+Code Is Self-Explaining Though But Just Filling The README.md You Know.

 ### Set character count